 If the landlord or the tenant is terminating a periodic tenancy (i.e., week-to-week or month-to-month) or a fixed term lease, the 30 Day Notice to Vacate shall be served by either party at least thirty (30) calendar days prior to the termination date.

 |30 Day Notice to Vacate||Written Lease / No Lease|

 Idaho 30 Day Notice to Vacate

-An Idaho 30 Day Notice to Vacate is a lease termination letter used to end a rental agreement, regardless of the length.
-This lease termination letter may be used as a notice of non-renewal.
+An Idaho 30 Day Notice to Vacate is a lease termination letter used to terminate a rental agreement, regardless of the length.
+This letter may be used as a notice of non-renewal.
 This notice template may also be used for tenants with no written lease or an expired lease.